 In the current GE pattern, Area B3 has the dubious distinction of being the only non-required GE subarea.
-It offered a variety of courses that didn't fit neatly into B1, B2, or B4, that were available to students who needed additional courses to have 12 units in Area B after completing the required subareas.
-Enrollments in B3 courses have plummeted in the last few years, coinciding with the introduction of new studentfacing advising tools with different search functionality.
+It offers a variety of courses that didn't fit neatly into B1, B2, or B4, which are available to students who needed additional courses to have 12 units in Area B after completing the required subareas.
+Enrollments in B3 courses have plummeted in the last few years, coinciding with the introduction of new student-facing advising tools with different search functionality.

 EO 1100 prescribes exactly 9 units in the lower division (B1, B2, and B4) and 3 in the upper division, so students will earn 12 units in B without having to take extra courses.
 In the new pattern, EO 1100 requires that B3 be reserved for standalone 1-unit labs that satisfy the GE lab requirement.
-This means that the current GE B3 courses will need to change areas or drop from the GE program.
+The current upper-division GE B3 courses should be able to move to the general upper-division GE B category.
+However, the current lower-division GE B3 courses will need to change areas or drop from the GE program.